twincharged/Walkthrough/README.md

 ```

 It's like calling a JS function, but it'll place everything in the function body inside whatever element it is called.

+In powershell, you compile the Stylus like you would jade using `stylus [your file name].styl`.